Razer Respawn 'mental performance' drink mix wants to up your game

 Most of the ingredients are the various B vitamins found in energy drinks and antioxidants.
 But while Respawn is sugar free -- it uses the artificial sweetener Sucralose -- it has maltodextrin, a complex carbohydrate that allows the powder to stay all powdery.
 That's why it has 20 calories.

-But maltodextrin breaks down into...sugar.
-And has a higher glycemic index than...sugar.
+But maltodextrin breaks down into... sugar.
+And it has a higher glycemic index than... sugar.
 So you may still get the spike and crash, and you definitely need to factor it in if you're diabetic or on a keto diet.
 It really depends upon how much maltodextrin is in it.

 As for caffeine, one serving of sugar-free Red Bull has 80mg; Respawn's 95mg of caffeine for a single serving is higher, but because the serving size is bigger (16-20 oz vs. 8.5 oz for Red Bull), math makes the amount smaller if you look at it by volume instead of serving size.
 The equivalent amount of Red Bull has 150mg or so.
 (In either case, they're both less than the approximately 330mg in my morning coffee.)